senyehor/senyehor.github.io/list_view_with_filtering.md

         )
         return self._qs.filter(q_filters)
 ```
 That is it for this article.
 I hope you learned something new from than, and thank you for reading.
+Here is [link](https://github.com/senyehor/energokodros_website/blob/acd0ad2436548ab34602bc703c81718bd8331994/utils/views/list_view_with_filtering.py) for the full code.
 I am open to feedback, so leave a comment or write directly to senyehor@gmail.com.